-Investment in an associate
+Investment in an associate and a joint venture

 An associate is an entity over which the Group has significant influence.
 Significant influence is the power to participate in the financial and operating policy decisions of the investee but is not control or joint control over those policies.